sarjataziz/userleader-django-backend/README.md

 ### Conclusion

 This system seamlessly integrates reference-based peak matching with machine learning predictions to provide a comprehensive analysis of IR spectra.
-Future enhancements could include:

-- Supporting additional spectral data formats.
-- Real-time visualization of spectra and peaks.
-- Improving model accuracy by incorporating updated reference datasets and advanced machine learning techniques.